superchordate/hcslim/README.md

 Common errors:

 * Not marking JavaScript code with `markjs()`.
+* `invalid escape sequence`: when using markjs, open/close your characters with " instead of '.
+If you have " inside a markjs argment you might get this Javascript error.
+I'll try to fix this in a later version.*
 * Not having the JS files you need.
 Pay attention to JSFiddle examples to see what JS files they import and either include these in your project or add them with `usefules()`, in the correct order.
 Order is really important with Highcharts code modules.
 * If you are using actual .js files instead of `usecode()` your files may need to be in a folder structure that matches JSFiddles.
 For example, if the JS fiddle reference is https://code.highcharts.com/modules/exporting.js then you need to save this file into the modules folder relative to the location of highcharts.js.